aleetsaiya/LangChain_RAG_agent/README.md

 [Live demo](http://3.27.117.32/)

+> [!NOTE]
-Deployment note: this is a quick learning prototype, so the hosted demo uses an EC2 public IP over HTTP.
+> This is a quick learning prototype, so the hosted server uses an EC2 public IP over HTTP.

 ![Application preview](/public/preview.png)